Sung-Yoon Lee: Policy views on North Korea

-Lee argues that the regime's actions it inflicts both internationally and to their own people “are calculated and predicable, not random and crazy,” and he is known for using the application of historical patterns to understand and predict future conditions in North Korea.
+Lee argues that the actions the regime takes both internationally and against its own people “are calculated and predicable, not random and crazy,” and he is known for using the application of historical patterns to understand and predict future conditions in North Korea.

 Lee has advocated for a strategy of stern treatment of the North Korean government, while engaging the North Korean people.
 That includes economic pressure aimed at the elite, especially targeting its palace economy that depends on illicit activities including proliferation, smuggling, counterfeiting, and money laundering.
 It also means availing substantial humanitarian aid, provided it reaches the intended recipients, increasing efforts to disseminate more information from the outside world into North Korea, facilitating defections, and pressing for a global campaign of human rights.

 Lee has underscored that the only non-military way to force North Korea into a real negotiation on denuclearization and human rights is to exert sustained economic and propaganda pressure to "destroy the Kim regime’s instruments of self-preservation": A nuclear program, a loyal ruling class, and a submissive society.
 That is, by on the one hand pushing more outside information into the North so its society can turn against the regime, and on the other hand by exerting sanctions that limit the cash used to prop the military and ruling apparatus, the regime would weaken to the point of near-collapse, forcing it to negotiate a transition, including a pragmatic way out for the Kim family.

 Lee has frequently urged policymakers not to fall for the "self-defeating" trap of short-term concessionary diplomacy; patronizingly thinking that the regime can be persuaded through diplomacy and appeasement.
 Instead he urges taking the long view of an unwavering strategy of pressure.
 Lee sustains that refraining from making concessions in exchange for North Korea halting its cyclical belligerence is the most effective way to deter future provocations.